Shirtiny/ts-lib-template/README.md

 ## Introduction

-This is a template for typescript library base on esbuild.
+This is a template for typescript library base on parcel.
 This template includes followings:

 - TypeScript

-- Esbuild
+- Parcel

 - Makefile